usnistgov/FIPS201/_FIPS201/frontend.md

 items discussed in this section are optional, if used they SHALL be placed on the card as designated in the examples provided and as noted.

-Zone 3F—Signature.
+Zone 3F: Signature
 : If used, the department or agency SHALL place the cardholder signature below the
     photograph and cardholder name as depicted in [Figure 4-3](#fig-4-3).
 The space for the signature SHALL NOT interfere with the contact and contactless placement.
 Because of card surface space constraints, placement of a signature may limit the size of the optional two-dimensional bar code.

-Zone 4F—Agency-Specific Text Area.
+Zone 4F: Agency-Specific Text Area
 : If used, this area can be used for printing agency-specific
     requirements, such as employee status, as shown in [Figure 4-2](#fig-4-2).

-Zone 5F—Rank.
+Zone 5F: Rank
 : If used, the cardholder's rank SHALL be printed in the area as illustrated in [Figure 4-2](#fig-4-2).
     Data format is at the department or agency's discretion.

-Zone 6F—Portable Data File (PDF) Two-Dimensional Bar Code (Deprecated).
-: This bar code is deprecated in this version of the Standard.
+Zone 6F: Portable Data File (PDF) Two-Dimensional Bar Code (Deprecated) : This bar code is deprecated in this version of the Standard.
 In a future version of this Standard, the bar code may be removed.
 If used, the PDF bar code placement SHALL be as depicted in [Figure 4-2](#fig-4-2) (i.e., left side of the card).
 If Zone 3F (a cardholder signature) is used, the size of the PDF bar code may be affected.
 The card issuer should confirm that a PDF used in
     conjunction with a PIV Card containing a cardholder signature will satisfy the anticipated PDF data storage requirements.

-Zone 9F—Header.
+Zone 9F: Header
 : If used, the text "United States Government" SHALL be placed as depicted in
     [Figure 4-4](#fig-4-4).
 Departments and agencies MAY also choose to use this zone for other department or agency-specific information, such as identifying a federal emergency responder role, as depicted in [Figure 4-2](#fig-4-2).

-Zone 11F—Agency Seal.
+Zone 11F: Agency Seal
 : If used, the seal selected by the issuing department, agency, or organization
     SHALL be printed in the area depicted.
 It SHALL be printed using the guidelines provided in [Figure 4-2](#fig-4-2) to ensure information printed on the seal is legible and clearly visible.

-Zone 12F—Footer.
+Zone 12F: Footer
 : The footer is the location for the Federal Emergency Response Official identification
     label.
 If used, a department or agency MAY print "Federal Emergency Response Official" as depicted in [Figure 4-2](#fig-4-2), preferably in white lettering on a red background.
 Departments and agencies MAY also use